1912 Brisbane general strike: General Strike

-Within a few days the Strike Committee became an alternative government.
+Within a few days, the Strike Committee became an alternative government.
 No work could be done in Brisbane without a special permit from the Strike Committee.
 The committee organised 500 vigilance officers to keep order among strikers and set up its own Ambulance Brigade.
 Government departments and private employers needed the Strike Committee's permission to carry out any work.
 The Strike Committee issued strike coupons that were honoured by various firms.
 Red ribbons were generally worn as a mark of solidarity, not only by people but also on pet dogs and horses pulling carts.
+This spread even to school children where either blue or red ribbons were worn depending on one's side.
+Playground brawls were common.
 Daily processions and public rallies were held to keep strikers occupied.

-On the second day of the strike over 25,000 workers marched from the Brisbane Trades Hall to Fortitude Valley and back with over 50,000 supporters watching from the sidelines.
+On the second day of the strike, over 25,000 workers marched from the Brisbane Trades Hall to Fortitude Valley and back with over 50,000 supporters watching from the sidelines.
 The procession was described as being led by Labor parliamentarians, with the procession being eight abreast and two miles (3 km) long, with a contingent of 600 women.
 The strike spread throughout Queensland with many regional centres organising processions through their towns.
 The strike committee regularly issued an official Strike Bulletin to counter the expected anti-union bias in mainstream newspapers.

 William McCormack and the Amalgamated Workers' Association of North Queensland (AWA) initially lent their support to the strike.
 However, McCormack considered the pretext for the strike to be flimsy and AWA members soon returned to work.

 It was only when the strike spread to the railways that the Queensland government became concerned about the situation.
 At this juncture it banned processions, swore in special constables and issued bayonets to its police force.
 Commonwealth military officers and spare-time troops volunteered as special constables, and many of the specials wore their commonwealth uniforms into action.